pdreker/fritz_exporter/docs/index.rst

 * PPP statistics
 * WiFi statistics
 * WAN Layer1 (physical link) statistics
+* Home Automation Devices (The TR-064 API is currently limited to switches, heating valves, temperatures and power meters - maybe AVM updates this in the future)

 If there is any information missing or not displayed on your specific device, please open an issue on GitHub.